celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ## Start writing the Multi-Signature contract

-After setting up all this, we are ready to write the contract.
+After setting up all of this, we are ready to write the contract.
 First of all, we will rename the boilerplate contract that Hardhat has added to our project.

+1. Go to `contracts/`.
-Go in **contracts/** and rename the file **Lock.sol** to **CeloMultiSig.sol**
+2. Rename the file `Lock.sol` to `CeloMultiSig.sol`.

 ![Rename Contract Name](./images/Rename_contract_name.png)

-Let's also change the content of the file for a empty contract for now.
+Let's also change the content of the file for an empty contract for now.
 Replace all by this:

 ```js
 // SPDX-License-Identifier: MIT